Without a doubt, the most common question I get once people know about my long-term travel is, "How can you afford to travel the world?"

 4. Sell videos

 I have little experience in this area but I know that Vimeo and other websites let you sell your videos.
-Once again, it's doubt that you'll make much money, so do it because you love to do it.
+Once again, it's doubtful that you'll make much money, so do it because you love to do it.
 Ask yourself, "Would I do this if I knew only 10 people will buy it?"
 If the answer is yes, then go for it; otherwise, rethink your marketing or pick another way to make money.

 5. Sell ads on website